-When visiting a private office space with the view to renting, the first thing you need to check is whether or not there is enough space to facilitate social distancing.
+When visiting a private office space with a view to renting, the first thing you need to check is whether or not there is enough space to facilitate social distancing.
 Can you still fit your whole team into the space with desks stationed at least 2 metres apart?
 Or are you going to need to put your staff on shifts so you are working at 50% capacity?
-At McCue House we do have a dedicated coworking space, but this will be partitioned off using plexiglass dividers to reduce the risk of transmission.
+At McCue House, we do have a dedicated coworking space, but this will be partitioned off using plexiglass dividers to reduce the risk of transmission.

 2. Regular temperature checks

 Flexible office space providers are responsible for carrying out regular temperature checks on all those that enter the site.
 Anyone displaying temperatures above 38 degrees can be refused entry, and the Track and Trace app should be updated accordingly to keep the rest of the office users safe.

 Look for a flexible office space that has visible hand sanitising stations at each door, and within communal areas.
 This will help to reduce the transmission of COVID-19 as it is easily passed on through touching contaminated surfaces.
 It is also a good idea to check how regularly the offices will be deep cleaned just for added peace of mind.
 Regular fogging and decontamination cleaning should be carried out without a second thought.